 Suggested Read: All you need to know about the Japanese Candlestick

-Each candlestick is mainly made up of real body and wicks also known as shadows or tails:
+Each candlestick chart pattern is mainly made up of real body and wicks also known as shadows or tails:

 Suggested Read: How Heikin Ashi charts help to filter the trade

 Suggested Webinar: Trend Following with Heikin Ashi Candlesticks